gdks/gdks/README.md

 - 📱 **Modern Web Technologies**: Exploring the latest frameworks and tools
 - 🧠 **Engineering Leadership**: Growing high-performing engineering teams

-## 💡 Personal Philosophy

-*"Great software is built by great teams.
-My role is to empower people to do their best work while delivering exceptional value to users."*

 ---

 <div align="center">